 - Bedding to cover the floor of their living quarters (We pick our up at Tractor Supply, they are usually out front)

-- Chicken Brooder (here's one I recommend, picture below) or Plastic Tote (We have one like this, great quality!)
+- Chicken Brooder (here’s one I recommend, pictured below) or Plastic Tote (We have one like this, great quality!)

 I hope you enjoyed getting to know our babies!